dsouzae/mosh-chrome/README.md

 --------

   You need to build on Linux, and probably Ubuntu Linux.
-You will also need the [Bazel](http://www.bazel.io/) build system installed.
+You will also need the [Bazel](http://www.bazel.io/) build system installed, bazel 0.3.1 is currently the only know version to work.
 Go [here](http://www.bazel.io/docs/install.html) to get it.
 There's a Debian package, so installation is easy; the only caveat is that it requires Java (sorry).

   You can build the dev track simply by running: